bioexcel/qmmm_benchmark_suite/ClC/QM-19/CP2K/WholeApp-MD/README.md

 ### About

-This benchmark consists of a short QM/MM simulation using CP2K.
+This benchmark consists of a short MD simulation of a QM/MM system using CP2K.
 5 MD steps are performed with a time step of 1 fs.